 Okay, I’ve saved the toughest one for last.
 Today I’m going to talk about one of the most insidious of enemies – jealousy.

 You probably already know how damaging jealousy can be to a romantic relationship.
 Suspicion and unwarranted anger builds walls between people who care for each other, walls that prevent effective communication and take serious work to bring down.
 Jealousy can also crack your creativity into tiny shards of meanness that poke you every time you sit down to make your own magic.
 It happens to all of us.
 You read in Locus that someone from your writing group just signed another three-book deal, when you only got a one-book deal from the same publisher.
 You get a phone call from a writing friend who excitedly tells you that she’s been offered representation by an agent who’s previously turned you down.
-You want to feel thrilled and [...]
+You want to feel thrilled and happy, [...]

 Continue reading The Enemies of Our Progress Part Three